10 The SPC pipeline

 We provide in this document a step by step approach to running the entire SPC pipeline.
 This pipeline comprises the following steps.

 We now explain how to run each step.
 The theoretical concepts supporting the modelling are presented here.
+The different data sources are detailed here.

 10.1 Phase 1: Data preparation